Iskandar Project offers a full service range of intellectual property application, creation and filing.

 A good example is the Darjeeling Tea which is only grown in West Bengal, India.

-Filings in Malaysia and foreign countries.
+Patent filings in Malaysia and foreign countries.
 You may want to access here

 In case you are not sure as to what is it that you have, you can always consult us